Mazvel/maswavespytest/README.md

 The `inversion` module provides methods to evaluate the shear wave velocity profile of the tested site.
 The inversion methods, along with routines for post-processing of the inversion results, are defined on an `InvertDC` object that is initialized using an experimental DC.
 The fast delta matrix algorithm (3) is used for forward computations and a Monte-Carlo global search algorithm (4) for searching the solution space for the optimal set of model parameters.

-A more comprehensive description of MASWavesPy is provided in (5).
+A more comprehensive description is provided in (5).

 ### Referencing MASWavesPy
-Referencing the MASWavesPy software and a paper related to its development is highly appreciated.
+Referencing the MASWavesPy package and a paper related to its development is highly appreciated.

 > Olafsdottir, E.A., Bessason, B., Erlingsson, S., Kaynia, A.M.
 A Tool for Processing and Inversion of MASW Data and a Study of Inter-Session Variability of MASW.
 Submitted to _Geotechnical Testing Journal_ (in review).